 Sadly, JARVIS is Still Out of Reach

-With all the advancements that we have in AI, software development, and in the ever-increasing number-crunching power of computers, one would think that something like Tony Stark’s JARVIS or FRIDAY is nearly within reach.
-Sadly, the level of independence shown by these two fictional “chatbots” is still nowhere possible with current technology.
+With all the advancements that we have in AI, software development, and the ever-increasing number-crunching power of computers, one would think that something like Tony Stark’s JARVIS or FRIDAY is nearly within reach.
+Sadly, the level of independence shown by these two fictional “chatbots” is still impossible with current technology.

 Perhaps Google or Amazon will unleash something similar within the next decade.
 But right now, all integration in chatbot design would have to take a few initial steps in connecting all-related analytics information.
 As the media often concludes, chatbots smarter than humans are yet to be poised to supplant us completely… at least in the foreseeable future.

 So what is the smartest chatbot for the layperson?
 Anything that can dynamically adapt its interaction to your intended user base.